 When the people of Cincinnati need help with a legal matter, they can rely on our team of criminal defense attorneys in Cincinnati here at Suhre & Associates, LLC.
 If you hire us to defend you against your rape charges, we will:

 Protect Your Constitutional Rights

 When arresting and prosecuting you on a rape charge, the police and prosecution must respect your constitutional rights.
-If they try to step over the line, your Suhre & Associates, LLC criminal defense attorney will intervene immediately.
+If they try to step over the line, your Suhre & Associates, LLC attorney will intervene immediately.

 Negotiate a Plea Bargain Deal with the Prosecution

 If the prosecutor offers you a plea bargain deal, you would be wise to spend some time negotiating its terms before thinking about signing on the bottom line.
 Our experienced attorneys will be more than happy to handle this negotiating on your behalf.

 Should your case go to trial, your fate will lie in the hands of a jury of your peers.
 As such, you will need to ensure that you receive a full-throated defense in court.
 When you hire the law firm of Suhre & Associates, that is exactly what you will get.